-10.4 Control / SoftKeys
+10.3 Control / SoftKeys

-dLive provides 26 assignable keys on the right of the Surface.
+dLive Surfaces provide up to 26 assignable keys on the right of the Surface, depending on model.

 1 Touch one of the SoftKeys buttons on the right of the screen to select it.
 Swipe up / down to scroll.